NaGu-Tech/webstack-portfolio-project/README.md

-# Building and Deploying an OpenAI Article Summarizer Using
+# Building and Deploying an OpenAI Article Summarizer
-![AI Summarizer]

 <image
 src="src\assets\AI SUMMARIZER.jpeg">

 ## Introduction
-If you're a solo developer in 2023, you have the power to build robust AI software startups!
-Watch this 1-hour video and make an Article Summarizer Application using OpenAI's GPT model.
+If you're a solo developer in 2023, I recommend the use of Next.js 13. try out it's powerful ability and easy integration with OpenAI.

-Alongside building this application, you'll also learn how to:
+Alongside building this application, I also learn how to:
 - setup a ReactJS project using Vite
 - create a responsive, beautiful UI/UX with a nice touch of glass morphism using Tailwind CSS
 - make advanced RTK query API requests that fire on condition